jkirkwood/placemat/README.md

     postSave data
   - `ignoreGetters` - set to `true` if getters should not be applied to postSave data.
+  - `conn` - db connection to use for query.
+By default normal normal placemat connection will be used.
+Useful for implementing transactions.
 - `cb` - callback of the form `cb(err, data)`
   - `data` - Data that was inserted into the database.
 Primary key of inserted row will be included (based on lastInsertId of query).
 Getters are applied